 HANDBUILDING FOR SENIORS

+Let’s play with clay!
+Explore the art of ceramics while creating treasures to take home.
 Craft handbuilt bowls or sculpture while exploring pinch, coil, and slab forms.
-Learn ceramics fundamentals in a creative, nurturing, and fun environment.
+Gain knowledge of the fundamentals in a creative, nurturing environment.
 Does not include Open Studio.

 GETTING THE MOST OUT OF GLAZES